MGK

 Title Usage & Variants

-For stylistic, branding, and accessibility purposes, the reigning titleholder may also publicly use the variants “M. Gay Kingston” or “MGK”.
+The reigning titleholder may also publicly use the variants “Miss Gay Kingston” or “M. Gay Kingston”.

 Honorary Lifetime Titles